Rare Element Resources Ltd.

 Bear Lodge Project

 The Company owns a 100% interest in a group of 499 unpatented mining claims.
 The mine site is located approximately 12 miles northwest of the town of Sundance, Wyoming.
-In 2011, the US Geological Survey determined that the Bear Lodge Project contains one of the largest disseminated rare earth deposits in North America.1 Extensive geological work, including drilling, geophysical and geochemical sampling and assaying, has determined the Project has an excellent concentration of the rare earths deems critical for green technologies.2 These include neodymium (Nd), europium (Eu), dysprosium (Dy), terbium (Tb), yttrium (Y) as well as praseodymium (Pr), which can be used as a replacement for Nd in high strength permanent magnets, the fastest growing sector of the rare earth market.
+In 2011, the US Geological Survey determined that the Bear Lodge Project contains one of the largest disseminated REE deposits in North America.1 Extensive geological work, including drilling, geophysical and geochemical sampling and assaying, has determined the Project has an excellent concentration of the REEs deems critical for green technologies.2 These include neodymium (Nd), europium (Eu), dysprosium (Dy), terbium (Tb), yttrium (Y) as well as praseodymium (Pr), which can be used as a replacement for Nd in high strength permanent magnets, the fastest growing sector of the rare earth market.